Table of contents

 I know lots of hashtag campaigns.
-But not each is interesting.
-The majority of them are boring and easily forgettable.
+But not all of them are interesting.
+The majority is boring and easily forgettable.
 How to avoid failure?
-There are a few rules worth following to create an engaging campaign.
-Big brands such as Adidas, Coca-Cola, Disney know them well.
+There are a few golden rules when creating your own hashtag campaign on social media platforms.
+Big players like Adidas, Coca-Cola, and Disney know it.
 That’s why I encourage you to learn from them.

-Using hashtags is an easy way to categorize your social media content and simply let users find you among so many social media posts.
-It is also a perfect way to engage the audience in an online campaign.
+Hashtags help users find you among other brands, social media posts, and popular celebrities.
+It is a perfect way to engage the audience in an online campaign and get new social media followers.

-You just need to come up with a catchy and easy-to-remember hashtag and give users an incentive to join the conversation.
-Then, the last thing I recommend you is to collect all the mentions with a dedicated hashtag using a social listening tool, for instance.
+Come up with a catchy and easy-to-remember hashtag and give users a real incentive to join the conversation.
+Collect all the mentions with a specific hashtag using a social listening tool.
+This way, you can engage with people who share pictures with your brand hashtags and monitor the entire campaign.

-This is a perfect way to win some new followers and increase social media reach and engagement at the same time.
-Many brands know about that already and impress others with their marketing stunts.
+This is a perfect way to win new followers and increase social media reach exponentially.
+Top-notch brands know about that and impress others with their marketing stunts.

 - #ShareACoke by Coca-Cola